delucis/v3.chrisswithinbank.net/_posts/music/2017-02-18-always-extra-folds-of-birds-of-paper-and-you-could-move-your-finger-along-the-length-of-them-and-have-witnesses.md

 selected: true
 ---

-With thanks to Renee Gladman for her [_Calamities_](http://www.wavepoetry.com/products/calamities).

-With thanks to [Carolyn Chen](http://www.carolyn-chen.com/) for her ants and screams.

-With thanks to [Sivan Cohen Elias](http://hgnm.org/composer/sivan-cohen-elias/) for her vibrant webs.

-With thanks to [Clara Iannotta](http://claraiannotta.com/) for her determined play.
+With thanks to Renee Gladman for her [_Calamities_](http://www.wavepoetry.com/products/calamities), from which I borrow this title.
+Thank you to [Carolyn Chen](http://www.carolyn-chen.com/) for her ants and screams, to [Sivan Cohen Elias](http://hgnm.org/composer/sivan-cohen-elias/) for her vibrant webs, and to [Clara Iannotta](http://claraiannotta.com/) for her determined play.